Fischaela/Wishverse_Skills/Cake/Chocolate_Cake.md

 - Test with knife if its ready.
 - Let it cool down and remove the springform pan.
 - Mix powder sugar with alcohol and pour it on the cake.

+## Comments
+- I will try with less sugar next time.
+It was very sweet, especially with the icing.